Recent Scientific Publications

 Volume 470, ISSN 0959-6526, https://doi.org/10.1016/j.jclepro.2024.143278

-Giordano-Spring, S., Larrinaga, C., and Rivière-Giordano, G. (2024), “Field-configuring events and the failure to standardize accounting for carbon emissions,” Accounting, Auditing & Accountability Journal, Vol. 37 No. 9, pp. 216–247. https://doi.org/10.1108/AAAJ-07-2022-5946
+Giordano-Spring, S., Larrinaga, C., and Rivière-Giordano, G. (2024), “Field-configuring events and the failure to standardize accounting for carbon emissions,” Accounting, Auditing & Accountability Journal, Vol. 37, No. 9, pp. 216–247. https://doi.org/10.1108/AAAJ-07-2022-5946

 Purpose – Since the withdrawal of IFRIC 3 in 2005, there has been a regulatory freeze on the accounting treatment of emission rights, which stands in contrast to the international momentum toward climate-related financial disclosures.
-This paper explores how different narratives and institutional dynamics explain the failure to produce guidance on the accounting treatment of emission rights.
+This paper explores how different narratives and institutional dynamics explain the failure to issue guidance on the accounting treatment of emission rights.

-Design/methodology/approach – This paper draws on the concept of field-configuring events to examine a sequence of six events that took place between 2003 and 2016, including four public consultations and two dialogues between standard-setting bodies.
+Design/methodology/approach – This paper draws on the concept of field-configuring events to examine a sequence of six events that took place between 2003 and 2016, including four public consultations and two dialogues among standard-setting bodies.
 The paper presents a qualitative analysis of documents produced in this context, investigating how different practices and narratives shaped the field’s positions, agenda, and systems of meaning.

 Findings – Accounting for emission rights was gradually separated from climate change and carbon markets, pushed into the research pipeline, and forgotten.
-The obstacles that the IASB and EFRAG encountered in positioning themselves as central players in recurring events, the proliferation of representations, and the increasingly technical and abstract debates eroded the 2003 momentum for regulation, making the various initiatives to revitalize the project vulnerable and open to scrutiny.
-Lukes (2021) uses the term “nondecision-making” to describe the phenomenon where certain issues are stifled befor
+The obstacles the IASB and EFRAG encountered in positioning themselves as central players in recurring events, the proliferation of representations, and the increasingly technical and abstract debates eroded the 2003 momentum for regulation, leaving the various initiatives to revitalize the project vulnerable and open to scrutiny.
+Lukes (2021) uses the term “nondecision-making” to describe the ph

-Originality/value – The regulation of accounting for emission rights, an area that has received scant attention in the literature, provides some insights into the various narrative mechanisms that, manifesting themselves in specific times and places, draw regulatory attention to particular accounting issues, which are problematized and, eventually, forgotten.
+Originality/value – The regulation of accounting for emission rights, an area that has received scant attention in the literature, provides some insights into the different narrative mechanisms that, manifesting themselves in specific times and places, draw regulatory attention to particular accounting issues, which are problematized and, eventually, forgotten.
 This study also illustrates that identifying interests is problematic as actors shift between alternative positions over a long period.
 The case examined also raises some doubts about the past effectiveness of international standard-setters in addressing issues of connectivity between the environment and finance, as is the case with the accounting for emission rights.

 GILLET-MONJARRET, C. (2024), “Corporate Information Auditors: A Typology of Strategies for Promoting Audit Engagements on Websites,” *Comptabilité-Contrôle-Audit*, vol. 30, no. 2, pp. 1–55. https://doi.org/10.3917/cca.302.0001